 I was recently invited to a fireside chat with the latest awesome cohort and faculty from UC Irvine’s Master of Design & Research program.

-(Since I recently wrote about some of the newest Figma AI features announced at CONFIG to make designers’ daily workflows easier, I won’t tackle them here.)
+(Since I wrote about some of the newest Figma AI features announced at CONFIG to make designers’ daily workflows easier earlier this summer, I won’t tackle them here.)

-The group’s questions got me thinking about how quickly AI has impacted the way I work across a few dimensions of design and research strategy.
+The group’s questions got me thinking about how pervasive AI has become in the way I work across a few dimensions.
+And so here’s how I’m thinking about my current usage:

 As a thought and sparring partner for initial problem framing and sensemaking